Silvergnu/Motive/README.md

 # Motive

-Project to adapt depacketization of motive packets to be included in x64 linux projects
+Project to adapt depacketization code for motive packets to make it compatible with x64 linux systems.